el-j/flowy-backend/README.md

 ## Express

-the backend server is written in express. i can be started with
+the backend server is written in express. it can be started with

 ```
 node index.js